-3. SERVICE DELIVERY 3.1 Inspection Programmes 3.1.1 Update premises records Survey of industrial estates and update computer records.
-3.1.2 Desk top risk rating Estimate the risk rating of all premises and input into computer.
-3.1.3 Work programme Analysis of results and generation of work programme for this period and future periods.
-3.1.4 Inspection Form Create an Inspection form which includes HELA priorities for inspection as detailed in LAC 40/5 and HELA "Strategic Plan 2001-2004".
-3.1.5 Standard Paragraphs Create standard paragraphs.
-3.1.6 Programmed Inspections The number of Programmed Health & Safety Inspections for the period is = 40 .
-3.1.7 Carry Over Inspections The number of Programmed Health & Safety Inspections carried over from the last financial year is = $\bf 0$ 3.1.8 Total Inspections Therefore the total number of Programmed Health & Safety Inspections for the period is = 40 .
-(See Appendix 4 for a breakdown) 3.1.9 Target The target percentage of inspection due is: High Hazard/Risk (Category A) =100% Intermediate Hazard/Risk (Categories B1 - B4) =100% Low Hazard/Risk (Category C) =100%
+3.0 SERVICE DELIVERY 3.1 Inspection Programmes 3.1.1 Programmed Inspections The number of Programmed Health & Safety Inspections for the period is = 208.
+3.1.2 Carry Over Inspections The number of Programmed Health & Safety Inspections carried over from the last financial year is = 0 .
+3.1.3 Total Inspections Therefore the total number of Programmed Health & Safety Inspections for the period is = 208 .
+(See Appendix 4 for a breakdown) 3.1.4 Target The target percentage of inspection due is: High Hazard/Risk (Category A) = 95% Intermediate Hazard/Risk (Categories B1 - B4) = 95% Low Hazard/Risk (Category C) = 95% 3.1.5 Visits to Food Premises Health & Safety hazard spot and take appropriate action during planned food hygiene inspections.
+The estimated number of planned food hygiene inspections is =327.
+3.1.6 Revisits The estimated number of revisits for this plan period is = 160 .
+3.1.7 Special Initiative None.

-3.1.10 Visits to Food Premises Health & Safety hazard spot and take appropriate action during planned food hygiene inspections.
-The estimated number of planned food hygiene inspections is =354 3.1.11 Revisits The estimated number of revisits for this plan period is $= 30$.
-3.1.12 Special Initiative HELA guidance on "Safe Unloading of Steel Stock: Sector Initiative 2001/2003" in LAC 56/5 to be followed.
-All steel stock holders identified, questionnaire sent, premises visited, enforcement responsibilities determined and appropriate action taken.
-3.2 Health & Safety Complaints All health & safety complaints received including anonymous complaints are investigated in accordance with the good enforcement principle of targeting, transparency, consistency and proportionality.
-The estimated number for this plan period is = 175 .
+3.2 Health & Safety Complaints All serious health & safety complaints received including anonymous complaints are investigated in accordance with the good enforcement principle of targeting, transparency, consistency and proportionality.
+The estimated number for this plan period is = 100 .
 3.3 Lead Authority Principle There are no formal or informal Lead Authority Partnerships set up for any health & safety business within Rochford District.
-3.4 Advice to Business Advice is provided to existing or proposed health & safety businesses, members of the public, other Council Service Departments and other persons.
-Advice is mainly person to person whilst Officers are carrying out visits/inspections but may also be following a telephone call or letters to the Housing, Health and Community Care Service.
+3.4 Advice to Business Advice is provided to existing or proposed businesses, members of the public and, on occasions, to other Council Service Departments.
+Advice is mainly person to person whilst Officers are carrying out visits/inspections but may also be following a telephone call or letters to the Housing, Health and Community Care Division.
 Officers aim to give advice in accordance with recognised guidance and codes of practice, and a range of advisory leaflets is available.
-The estimated number for the plan period is = 50 The Council has regular meetings with the Chamber of Trade and Federation of Small
+The estimated number for the plan period is = 67.
+The Council has regular meetings with the Chamber of Trade and Federation of Small Businesses, who have been consulted on the Division's enforcement policy.

-Businesses who have been consulted on the Division's enforcement policy.
-A mailshot of a range of advisory leaflets with an explanatory covering letter to be sent to all businesses.
 3.5 Accident & Incident Investigation All notifications of reportable and non-reportable accidents, dangerous occurrences and cases of occupational ill health received are assessed in accordance with paragraphs 30, 31, 32 and 33 of the Health & Safety Commission's Enforcement Policy Statement.
 HSC recognises that it is neither possible nor necessary to investigate all incidents.
 Site investigations will be carried out of a reportable work-related death unless there is a specific reasons for not doing so, in which case those reasons will be recorded.
 The following factors will be taken in account when determining which incidents to investigate: the severity and scale of potential or actual harm; the seriousness of any potential breach of the law; knowledge of the duty holder's past health & safety performance; the enforcement priorities; the practicality of achieving results; the wider relevance of the incident, including serious public concern.
-The estimated number of notifications for the plan period is = 50 The estimated number of investigations for the plan period is = 10 3.6 Liaison A number of arrangements have been made to improve the consistency of enforcement with neighbouring Authorities.
+The estimated number of notifications for the plan period is = 30.
+The estimated number of investigations for the plan period is $= 10$.
+3.6 Liaison A number of arrangements have been made to improve the consistency of enforcement with neighbouring Authorities.